Write For Us

 Our Publishing Approach

 In line with our mission, we focus on innovative education practices.
 Recognizing that there’s more important work happening than we are able to write about, we also seek out insights from edleaders, educators and education organizations that could benefit our audience by providing fresh ways of thinking and innovative ideas.
 We also frequently cover the important work being done by our partners, board members and friends.
-If you’re interested in contributing, feel free to reach out to the Editor just be sure to read the guidelines below first and check out our editorial calendar.
+If you’re interested in contributing, feel free to submit the Writing Submission form here just be sure to read the guidelines below first and check out our editorial calendar.

 Interested in Contributing

 We proudly publish articles that we believe will truly benefit our audience of superintendents, principals, educators, learning stakeholders and other edleaders by amplifying new ideas in learning, supporting community-connected initiatives and disrupting the status quo .
-The following three categories best describe the type of content we usually publish (though we also welcome other formats–feel free to email Editor with questions):
+The following three categories best describe the type of content we usually publish:

 Getting Started.
 This topic covers stories, tips and tricks of the brainstorming and implementation stage of innovative ideas and strategies.